How to Earn $15 per Hour as a Search Engine Evaluator

 - Fluency in English

-How Does a Search Engine Evaluator work?
+What Does a Search Engine Evaluator do?

 You will most likely be rating search results from either Google or Bing.
 Most companies work with Google.
 You will just have to look at specific results and make sure that they follow the guidelines.
 You will be given a time limit to do certain tasks, and you will be only paid for the given time limit.
 If you spend more time working on a task, then you will not be compensated for it.
 It will pay off if you become more efficient at your work because slow workers will end up wasting their time.